jialong@columbia:~/site$cat ./work/tweeting-cheap-talk.md

 kind:

-Tweeting Cheap Talk: Elites' Communication Strategies during Corruption Scandals — a co-authored paper with Jason Gainous, Kevin M. Wagner, Weiheng (Mark) Liu, and You Wu.
+Tweeting cheap talk: Elites' communication strategies during corruption scandals — a co-authored paper with Jason Gainous, Mayra Vélez-Serrano, Kevin M. Wagner, Jialong Wang, You Wu, and Weiheng "Mark" Liu.
 Presented at the 80th Annual Meeting of the Midwest Political Science Association, Chicago IL, 2023.
-Currently under review.
+Published OnlineFirst in International Political Science Review on May 9, 2026.
+DOI: 10.1177/01925121261429933.

 The question